AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 * Deployment Manager
 * Developer

-For details on pre-defined roles, please see the document [AEM as a Cloud Service Team and Product Profiles.](/help/onboarding/aem-cs-team-product-profiles.md)
+For details on pre-defined roles, please see the document [Role-Based Permissions.](/help/requirements/role-based-permissions.md)

 ### What happens to predefined permission profiles with introduction to custom profiles?